-Offer patient cost estimates.
 After you’ve established that a patient will be covered by insurance through an eligibility check and possibly prior authorization, you should consider providing cost estimates to your patients.

 You see, most patients (83%) want accurate information on out-of-pocket costs before having health care services and 25% avoided obtaining care due to lack of cost information, according to the 2021 Annual Consumer Sentiment Benchmark.

 With accurate cost estimates, you can provide transparency to patients and increase revenue by collecting patient payment before services are rendered.
+You may even be able to offer co-payment information during appointment scheduling.

 Rivet estimates allow you to estimate patient responsibility for patients with multiple levels of coverage.
-Moreover, you can create a single comprehensive estimate for patients who will see multiple providers; have multiple visits; or receive care comprising professional, technical and/or ASC services.
+Moreover, you can create a single comprehensive estimate for patients who will see multiple healthcare providers; have multiple visits; or receive care comprising professional, technical and/or ASC services.

 At check-in, you can verify information and finish collecting out-of-pocket costs from patients.
 And with Rivet, your patients can be confident that they won’t be surprised with a bill months after their appointment.